 Project Administration Policies

-Available via a link on the Policies & Forms page (part of the Documents menu), this document summarizes LSST policies and refers to more detailed policy resources.
+Available via a link on the Policies & Forms page (part of the Documents menu), this document summarizes Rubin policies and refers to more detailed policy resources.

-Accessible from the main navigation menu, these pages provide information important to all, including the LSST Safety Policy and site-specific safety policies.
+Accessible from the main navigation menu, these pages provide information important to all, including the Rubin Safety Policy and site-specific safety policies.

-Available via a link in the Services menu, this page includes information vital to anyone whose work travel is paid for by LSST.
+Available via a link in the Services menu, this page includes information vital to anyone whose work travel is paid for by Rubin.
 All travel must by pre-approved before the trip begins.